-Regidrago VSTAR Deck List and Guide
+The Best Regidrago VSTAR Deck List and Guide

-We are witnessing the peak of Regidrago VSTAR’s power and the meta is loving it.
-Currently, Regidrago is easily one of the strongest decks in the Pokemon TCG, and quickly becoming the most popular.
+After utterly dominating the Pokemon TCG Sacramento Regionals, Regidrago has proven that it is still one of the strongest decks in the Pokemon TCG, and quickly becoming the most popular.
 It’s not hard to see why.
 Regidrago’s attack isn’t limited in the way that most are: it can do any attack from another Dragon Pokemon in your discard.
-Meanwhile, its VSTAR ability gives you powerful card search by letting you discard the top seven cards of your deck and then adding any two cards from your discard into your hand.
+Meanwhile, its VSTAR Ability gives you powerful card search by letting you discard the top seven cards of your deck and then adding any two cards from your discard into your hand.

 In this guide, we’re going to look at the basics of Regidrago as well as how to counter this powerful deck.